phillette/NN_with_Keras/README.md

 -   [Anaconda distribution of Python 2.7 (recommended)](https://www.continuum.io/downloads) or [Python 2.7](https://www.python.org/downloads)
 -   [Keras for Python 2.7 (+Theano or +Tensorflow)](https://keras.io/)

+There is now preliminary support for Python 3.5+

 More information here: [IBM Predictive Extensions][2]

 ---